FA Cup reborn for 2014 final as new trophy is cast

 There may or may not be a new FA Cup winner on Saturday, but there will be a shiny new trophy, as the current edition - hoisted aloft in the past 22 finals - has been retired.

 Hull City, in a first final, or 10-times winners Arsenal, will lift only the third edition of this iconic cup, designed over a century ago in 1911.

 The Football Association is retiring the current cup due to wear and tear.

-Originally clubs played for a smaller-sized trophy between 1872 and 1910.'National treasure'
+Originally clubs played for a smaller-sized trophy between 1872 and 1910.

 The latest edition of the world-famous silverware, to be unveiled at the Wembley final, has been made by Thomas Lyte Silver.

 The firm's UK craft workshops produce high-end gold and silver trophies and, as well as being the FA's silversmiths, are also official restorers of silverware to Buckingham Palace.

 The new trophy is made from sterling 925 silver, and underwent a process of casting, hand chasing, hand engraving and polishing.

 "After many years of restoring the previous trophy, we are honoured to be making the new FA Cup," says Kevin Baker, chief executive of Thomas Lyte.

 "It is a national treasure, an icon of British football, and its heritage is embedded within the design and craft of the new trophy.
 The new trophy is an absolute replica based on the 1911 trophy."